-Samsung names more Galaxy S III Premium Suite upgrade featuresAlex Wagner - Senior News Editor
+Samsung names more Galaxy S III Premium Suite upgrade featuresAlex Wagner - Editorial Director of News and Content

 Just a few days after Samsung gave us a preview of the Galaxy S III's Premium Suite upgrade, the company has revealed some more new features that'll come packed into the S III's update.
 There are a few camera-related additions included, such as a Low-Light Shot feature to help take better images in the dark, Easy Snap to help determine how many faces are in the preview of an image and Best Face, which takes five photos in succession and lets the user select the best face for each person in the shot.
 Also packed into the update is an Easy Mode that sets the five most frequently used widgets on the S III's home screens and a Sound Balance that can shift the volume of a user's headphones to either side.

 Along with these new camera and usability enhancements, Samsung has previously announced that the Galaxy S III's Premium Suite upgrade will include the Multi-Window functionality originally found on the Galaxy Note II, a Facebook Lock Ticker and a few other goodies.
 All of this adds up to make what looks to be a pretty spiffy update for Galaxy S III owners that should keep them busy for a little while.
 Now we just need to wait for information about a U.S. rollout.
 Samsung says that the availability of the S III Premium Suite will vary by carrier, but the good news is that you can keep occupied with a demo video of the upgrade until we hear more.
 Peep the clip and the second list of Premium Suite features below.

 - Paper Artist: You can make a picture like a pop artist!
 Change the moods of your pictures whenever you want!